spencer-shadley/completed-class/01-Class-Content/01-HTML-Git-CSS/02-Homework/Recommended-HW.md

-# Unit 01 Introduction to Web Development, HTML, CSS and Git Homework (Recommended): Portfolio
+# Unit 01 HTML, CSS and Git Homework (Recommended): Portfolio

 Build a professional portfolio site using HTML/CSS using the following specifications and style guide.